miyaluc/data-structures/strings/README.md

+#2D/multdimensional array 11/1
+I learned that you can set up a 2D array by initializing how many spaces are available, separated by a comma.
+I used the resource provided in the class repo.
+I also got assistance from our new TA, Caleb.

 #associative array 10/31
 I learned that an associative array consists of key-value pairs.
 I felt like there were not a lot of online resources available.
 THe link provided in the class repo explained what it is but not how to implement.